ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

   C.pacing_rate.

-* At the beginning of connection timer processing, for all timers that might result in the transmission of one or more data segments.
+* At the beginning of connection timer processing, for all timers that might result in the transmission of one or more data packets.
 For example: RTO timers, TLP timers, RACK reordering timers, or Zero Window Probe timers.

 When checking for application-limited behavior, the connection checks all the